Růžena Vacková: Life

 I agree with the Dean as to the events of the past days.
 However, I missed the statement that each community is based on its moral code.
 I judge the moral code by its criteria.
 I wonder about the criteria that led to the expulsion of the professors and even students.
 If I witnessed and participated in the manifestations, I proclaim, that these were true manifestations and not demonstrations, as the slogans I heard were of neither political nor of economic character.
 On the contrary, they were of moral character.
 If the participation in the march was the reason for the expulsion of the students, then I wish to share their fate.

-After the University banned her from lecturing at the beginning of 1950s, she continued her activities.
+After the University banned her from lecturing at the beginning of the 1950s, she continued her activities.
 She was arrested in 1951 and in 1952 she was sentenced to 22 years of jail for espionage and high treason during the process of Ota Mádr and his associates.
 The State Court in Brno was chaired by Jaroslav Novák, the state prosecution was led by JUDr.
 Karel Čížek.
 The process was public and there were about 1,500 people in the audience.

 Růžena Vacková spent in jail almost 16 years (including the custody).
 In prison she organised lectures for her fellow prisoners.
 Immediately after she was released she renewed her activities and contacts with Zvěřina and Mádr.

 She was rehabilitated in 1969; two years later, her rehabilitiation was cancelled.
 Later she signed Charter 77.
 During the Normalization period, she organised home seminars for mainly young people and gave lectures on spirituality and art history.
 She died in 1982.